Information for parents

 - Managing basic finances.
 Help your student come up with a realistic budget for both summer and their time at school.
 It is often cited that financial issues cause some of the biggest problems between students and parents.
 Getting ahead on this conversation will hopefully save you a headache or two later down the road.

 - Making decisions.
 Often parents guide students toward a decision to keep them from making mistakes.
 Realize that your student needs to learn to make decisions on their own.
 Most importantly, trust that the decisions your student makes are the right ones for them in that time.
 Given a mistake along the way, they may uncover a valuable lesson.

 - Managing time.
 Throughout most students’ schooling until college, someone else has provided their schedule.
 One difficulty students face as they transition to college is learning to manage all facets of their time.
 Talk with your student about scheduling time in a way that most effectively balances school, life, work and fun.

 - Making healthy choices.
 Healthy choices in regards to sleep, eating right and exercising can aid in academic achievement.
 Have your student make you a healthy dinner or snack.
 Encourage them to get out and enjoy the summer weather.
 Have them work towards a specific nighttime routine (at least during the week).

 Goodbyes have been said… but now what?

 - Encourage their independence.
 Your student may call you with many different frustrations related to transitioning to college life.
-Encourage your student to go meet with the staff or faculty at CC to try and resolve the issue on their own first.
-Learning responsibility early on in college will benefit them throughout their entire time here as well as long after graduation.
+Encourage your student to go meet with staff or faculty at CC to try and resolve the issue on their own first.
+Learning responsibility early in college will benefit them throughout their time here as well as long after graduation.